Top 5 Remote Virtual Assistant Jobs

 If you are looking for the best advice on starting your very own Virtual Assistant business, make sure you subscribe to my YouTube channel.

-When you’re working as a Virtual Assistant (either full-time, part-time or on the side), there are a lot of advanced skills.
+When you’re working as a Virtual Assistant (either full-time, part-time or on the side), there are a lot of advanced skills you can charge for.

 However, you may not have time to learn advanced skills right away.